 Liseberg Park in Gothenburg hosts Sweden's biggest Christmas market.
-During Christmas at Liseberg, Jul på Liseberg in Swedish, the amusement park is lit up by millions of Christmas lights.
+During Christmas at Liseberg, Jul på Liseberg in Swedish, millions of Christmas lights are lit up by the amusement park.
 Entertainment includes ice shows, a skating rink, Santa's grotto, and a medieval village.
 The park's highlight is rabbits that are especially loved by children.

 Malmö Christmas Market in Gustav Adolf Square (November–December, dates TBA)